 - Start Time: Date and Time from which this layer will be in effect

 - End Time: Date and Time at which this layer will stop being in effect

 - Users in order: Pick the users that will rotate in the team.
-The order of the shifts will be the order in which you pick the users.
+The order of the shifts will be the order in which you pick the users

-The Layers you define will be depicted visually in the “Schedule Overview” section.
+The Layers you define will be depicted visually in the Schedule Overview section.
 You can view the schedules by day, week or month, and adjust which period you want to view it for.

 It is possible to have a schedule with gaps where no one is on-call during certain times.
 If no one is on-call at a certain escalation level, the incident will immediately escalate to the next level of the escalation policy.
-If no one is on-call on the entire escalation policy, an incident will not be assigned.
+If no one is on-call for the entire escalation policy, an incident will not be assigned.

-If you try to create a new incident in the web UI on a service where no one is on-call, you will need to specify who it should be assigned to.
+If you try to create a new incident in the Web-UI on a service where no one is on-call, you will need to specify who it should be assigned to.